Did You Know?

 If you choose to have a 3D Mammography (Tomosynthesis) there will be an additional cost of $60.
-The screening mammogram will be filed with your insurance carrier in two parts: The 2D mammogram fee and a $60 Tomosynthesis (3D mammogram) fee.
+The screening mammogram will be filed with your insurance carrier in two parts: The 2D mammogram fee and a Tomosynthesis (3D mammogram) fee.
 2D screening mammograms are covered by health insurance under the Affordable Care Act.
 Some insurers will not cover the 3D mammogram charge because the technology is newer.
 Medicare patients won’t have an out of pocket expense with a screening 3D mammogram as Medicare began covering the service in 2015.
-If your insurance carrier does not cover the 3D portion of your mammogram, you will receive a bill from Wake Radiology for $60.
+If your insurance carrier does not cover the 3D portion of your mammogram or if is applied to your deductible, you will receive a bill from Wake Radiology.
 Don’t let the cost of the 3D mammogram keep you from choosing this breakthrough technology, Wake Radiology regularly provides payment plans to help patients manage the costs of care, including 3D mammography.
 We are happy to extend payments over time (without interest or additional fees) to assist you.
 Wake Radiology is the first outpatient practice in the Triangle to earn the American College of Radiology’s prestigious Breast Imaging Center of Excellence (BICOE) designation.

 Click here to read the recommendation from the ACR and Society of Breast Imaging.
 According to the National Cancer Institute and the Centers for Disease Control, the risk of a woman age 40 – 50 developing breast cancer is 1/68.